pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 7.2: As a regular user/admin user I can update my profile password, but the confirm password entered must match with the password.
 The password must be 8-20 characters long, contain letters and numbers, and must not contain spaces, special characters, or emoji.
 - User Story 7.3: As a regular user/admin user I can update my profile details: First Name, Last Name, Favourite Team and Country
 - User Story 7.4: As a regular user/admin user the following fields are mandatory: Username, First Name, Last Name, Favourite Team and Country
+- User Story 7.5: As a regular user I can delete my account.
+This will delete any memories I have added(including their associated comments and ratings) and will also delete any comments or ratings the regular user has added on others users memories.
+The user will be asked to confirm the delete account action, and will be brought to the homepage after their account is succesfully deleted.

 ##  Features Left to Implement